thegworld/gtx-browser/styleguide/python/python.md

 source tree).

-"shebang lines" (the first line of many unix scripts, like `#!/bin/sh`) aren't as useful as you might think in Chromium, because most of our python invocations come from other tools like Ninja or the swarming infrastructure, and they also don't work on Windows.
+"shebang lines" (the first line of many unix scripts, like `#!/bin/sh`) aren't as useful as you might think in GTx Browser, because most of our python invocations come from other tools like Ninja or the swarming infrastructure, and they also don't work on Windows.
 So, don't expect them to help you.
 That said, a python 3 shebang is one way to